methodphoto/themincricketclub/2017/blagdon-hill.md

 location: Blagdon Hill
 date: 06/07/2017
 report: The Min won the toss and inserted Blagdon Hill who scored 256-6 in their 40 overs.
 The Min replied with 217 all out in 36.5 overs.
-result: Blagdon Hill won by 39 runs.
+result: Blagdon Hill won by 39 runs
+next: broadway-and-horton
 parent: 2017 Fixtures
 ---

 {% include matchDetails %}

+R Earney's 52nd 50.

 ## {{page.title}} Innings